GridGain-Demos/ignite-micronaut-demo/README.md

 ## Start Micronaut Application

-Similarly to the cluster, the application will be deployed in Docker with a single port open for HTTP requests processing.
+Similarly to the cluster, you deploy the application in Docker with a single port open for HTTP requests processing.

 Create the application's Docker image: